woojiahao/woojiahao.github.io-archive/about.md

   serve as the base for expansions.
 I picked up skills such as Android development and UI design as well as learning to interact with clients and pitching my ideas to the team.

-- Intern - SOI Re-platform @ [DBS Singapore](https://www.dbs.com.sg/index/default.page) - Apr 2019 - Aug 2019
+- Intern - SOI Re-platform @ [DBS Singapore](https://www.dbs.com.sg/index/default.page) - Apr 2019 to Aug 2019

   As explained earlier, I wore many hats during my internship at DBS Singapore, serving as a UAT team coordinator, automating workflows, performing data mining & analysis, creating and managing quality management checks as well as